 - 5% over EUR 200,000.

-- With respect to the acquisition of real properties, it also triggers the payment of stamp duty where the construction has been completed for more than 5 years at the time of the acquisition.
+- with respect to the acquisition of real properties, it also triggers the payment of stamp duty where the construction has been completed for more than 5 years at the time of the acquisition.
 Stamp duty is assessed on the purchase price agreed upon by the parties, increased by any charge or liability of the seller transferred to or assumed by the buyer at the global rate of 5.80%.
 An additional tax of 0.6% applies in case of acquisition of commercial premises located in the Parisian area.
 The land registrar's contribution of 0.1% brings the overall taxation at 6.51% in Paris area.

-In any case, a real estate contribution (“contribution de sécurité immobilière”) at a 0.10% rate and notary fees at a 0.814% rate will apply to the transaction.
+In any case, notary fees at a 0.814% (excluding VAT) rate will apply to the transaction.

-- The transfer of shares of a company in which the capital is not divided into shares of stock (sociétés à responsabilité limitée, société civile, société en nom collectif) is subject to a 3% registration duty.
+- The transfer of shares of a company in which the capital is not divided into shares of stock ('sociétés à responsabilité limitée', 'société civile', 'société en nom collectif') is subject to a 3% registration duty; and

-- The sale of shares in a real estate company –i.e. a company the assets of which are mostly immovable property or immovable property rights (50% or more) – gives rise to a 5% registration duty.
+- The sale of shares in a real estate company – i.e. a company whose main assets are immovable property or property rights (50% or more) – gives rise to a 5% registration duty.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

-The taxable base is first determined according to the accounting principles provided for in the General Accounting Standards (“Plan Comptable Général”).
+The taxable base is first determined according to the accounting principles provided for in the 'Plan Comptable Général' (General Accounting Standards).
 Then, the FTC provides for specific provisions to the application of which results in the taxable income to be increased (e.g. limitation of deductible interests, transfer pricing, CFC and GAAR rules) and/or decreased (e.g. accelerated depreciation, loss carry-forward, participation-exemption regime).